 When to Contact a Medical Professional

-Call your health care provider if signs of this illness appear in your child or if there is a history of Lesch-Nyhan syndrome in your family.
+Call your provider if signs of this illness appear in your child or if there is a history of Lesch-Nyhan syndrome in your family.

 Genetic counseling for prospective parents with a family history of Lesch-Nyhan syndrome is recommended.
 Testing can be done to see if a woman is a carrier of this syndrome.